Saturday, October 3, 2020 • 10 AM-4 PM

-For over twenty years the Town of Mars Hill has sponsored the annual Madison Heritage Arts Festival, an event Madison County Residents and folks from surrounding counties look forward to coming to College Street every year.
+For over twenty-five years the Town of Mars Hill has sponsored the annual Madison Heritage Arts Festival, an event Madison County Residents and folks from surrounding counties look forward to coming to College Street every year.
 Beginning in 2020, the Rotary Club of Madison County NC will take over the logistics of the festival.

 For all of its years, this festival has run concurrently with the Bascom Lamar Lunsford Festival which began in 1967.
 This Old Time Music festival is held on the Upper Quad of Mars Hill University which adjoins College Street where the Madison Heritage Arts Festival is held.
 With the Quad filled with music and College Street filled with arts and crafts, the Town of Mars Hill will be hoppin’ on the first Saturday in October!